Solar Calculators for Homeowners

 Use this calculator if you want to estimate:

-Best for: homeowners who want one complete estimate before comparing installer quotes.
+Best for: homeowners who want one complete solar estimate before comparing installer quotes.

 Recommended next step: Run your numbers with the solar ROI calculator.